-If you’re interested in being considered in the future, you can fill out our interest form.
+If you’re interested in being considered in the future, you can email email@example.com.
 If you are a student interested in being a part of the FIRST Global Challenge, we suggest you try connecting with the team in your country.
 There are also other ways you can get involved.
 See the answer to the question “How can I get involved?” below.

 You can become involved with FIRST Global as an international robotic mentor or at the game as an on-site volunteer.
 People with all types of skill sets can make a difference.